 - should the recording contain PowerPoint slides plus video, or just slides plus your voice? or should you just record yourself talking, with no slides?

 - is there a maximum number of slides?

-- should you save the presentation as a Powerpoint file, or as a video file?
+- should you save the presentation as a PowerPoint file to upload, or as a video?